com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 currently in master, unstable versions of Mill are [available](https://github.com/lihaoyi/mill/releases) as binaries named `#.#.#-n-hash` linked to the latest tag.
+Installing the latest unstable release is recommended for bootstrapping mill.

 Come by our [Gitter Channel](https://gitter.im/lihaoyi/mill) if you want to ask questions or say hi!